-Power amplifiers and speakers are devices used for sound amplification and the final stage of sound projection respectively in a sound system with mic.
+Power amplifiers and speakers are devices used for sound amplification and the final stage of sound projection respectively in a sound system with a mic.

 ● Power amplifiers

-Power amplifiers are a vital part of a sound system with mic.
+Power amplifiers are a vital part of a sound system with a mic.
 They help amplify processed and mixed audio signals to a sufficient level for them to be driven to the speakers.
 It is very easy to overlook power amplifiers because they are mostly placed out of sight.
-Their importance in a sound system with mic cannot be ignored because they assist in handling higher current and voltage than other components of a sound system with mic.
+Their importance in a sound system with a mic cannot be ignored because they assist in handling higher current and voltage than other components of a sound system with a mic.